tobiasgrun/tobiasgrun.github.io/assets/analyses/water_quality/text_blocks.md

 * The report is interactive, by selecting a value (drillthrough), the viewer will be forwarded to a detailed report that shows a table of the recorded values and a line plot that shows patterns and trends.

+#### Data
+Water quality data are widely online accessible and most of them are free to use.
+However, it can be difficult to comply with all policies provided by the data owner, and policies can change over time.
+In this project, it is crucial to share the original data and their derivates.
+In order to avoid violations of current or future data policies, I decided to use synthetically generated data.
+The python script for the generation of the data is available below and setup in a way that the generated data are reproducible meaning that each time you run the script, the same data will be generated.

 Wastewater phosphate mine